saleor/saleor/docs/configuration.rst

 ``DATABASE_URL``
   The URL of the main SQL database.
-Defaults to an SQLite file.
+Defaults to an PostgreSQL database created by Docker Compose.

-  PostgreSQL is recommended.
-Most Heroku databases will export this setting automatically.

   **Example:** ``postgres://user:password@psql.example.com/database``